lancedb/lancedb/docs/src/search.md

 ### Flat Search

-If there is no [vector index is created](ann_indexes.md), LanceDB will just brute-force scan the vector column and compute the distance.
+If LanceDB does not create a vector index, LanceDB would need to scan (`Flat Search`) the entire vector column and compute the distance for each vector in order to find the closest matches.

 <!-- Setup Code
 ```python